10 tactical ways physical retailers can deliver sustainable development

-If the circumstances are right, and if it makes sense for the brand and their offer, this approach not only removes the environmental impact associated with opening a new store, but also reduces store associated travel.
+If the circumstances are right, and if it makes sense for the brand and their offer, this approach removes the environmental impact associated with opening a new store and also reduces store-associated travel.
 Rather than inviting thousands of customers to travel many miles to a fixed store, one portable, mobile store can travel a well-planned and environmentally efficient route between locations and communities.
-Even better, a virtual experience demands no travel.

 08. Become sustainable by association

-Retailers can choose to focus on property run only by LEED certified landlords such as Brookfield Properties in the US.
-In this way their business becomes more aware of broader sustainable discussions and by default, is integrated into a larger ecosystem of sustainable practices.
-Mall landlords after all control up to 60% of a retailer's energy footprint.
+Retailers can choose to select properties run only by LEED-certified landlords such as Brookfield Properties in the US.
+In this way, their business becomes more aware of broader sustainable discussions and, by default, is integrated into a larger ecosystem of sustainable practices.
+After all, landlords control up to 60% of a retailer’s energy footprint

 Alternatively a retailer can choose to only partner with brands and manufacturers who have themselves adopted a clear sustainable strategy.
-There are examples of malls like the Green Pea retail mall in Turin and retailers like London based pop-up retailer A Sustainable Department store who are doing this.
+There are examples of malls like the Green Pea retail mall in Turin and retailers like Censuum in Copenhagen and London based pop-up retailer A Sustainable Department store who are doing this.